 On this course, you will develop your English skills further so that you are able to discuss more complex topics such as career plans or business strategies.

 You will also be able to hold simple negotiations in English and write business-related texts such as emails to customers or suggest how a company should invest.
 These short texts will be a part of your written homework for which your teacher will give you constructive feedback.

 Other topics for discussion include buying behaviour and how your online image can affect your career, the latter based on an article from the Telegraph.
 You will also listen to an interview with a finance director from a broadcasting company.

-In terms of grammar, we will focus on accurate use of, e.g. the present simple and present continuous and modal verbs (must, need to, can, would, have and should ).
+In terms of grammar, we will focus on accurate use of, for example, the present simple and present continuous and modal verbs (must, need to, can, would, might and should ).